OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-28.md

 Jacob awoke from his sleep and said, “Surely the Lord is in this place, and I was unaware of it.”

 ## Genesis 28:17
-He was afraid and said, “How awesome is this place!
+He was in awe and said, “How incredible is this place!
 This is none other than the house of God; this is the gate of heaven.”

 ## Genesis 28:18
 Early the next morning, Jacob took the stone he had used as a pillow, set it up as a pillar, and poured oil on top of it.